barrucadu/dejafu/doc/advanced.rst

     and ``Test.{HUnit,Tasty}.DejaFu``.

-For example, let's say you want to know if your test case deadlocks, and are going to sacrifice completeness because your possible state-space is huge.
+For example, let's say you want to know if your test case deadlocks, but you don't care about the execution trace, and you are going to sacrifice completeness because your possible state-space is huge.
 You could do it like this:

 .. code-block:: haskell

   dejafuDiscard
-    -- "efa" == "either failure a", discard everything but deadlocks (\efa -> if efa == Left Deadlock then Nothing else Just DiscardResultAndTrace) -- try 10000 executions with random scheduling (randomly (mkStdGen 42) 10000)
+    -- "efa" == "either failure a", discard everything but deadlocks (\efa -> Just (if either isDeadlock (const False) efa then DiscardTrace else DiscardResultAndTrace)) -- try 10000 executions with random scheduling (randomly (mkStdGen 42) 10000)
     -- use the default memory model
     defaultMemType
+    -- the name of the test
+    "Never Deadlocks"
+    -- the predicate to check
+    deadlocksNever
     -- your test case
     testCase
-    -- the predicate to check (which is a bit redundant in this case) ("Never Deadlocks", deadlocksNever)